Follow Us! ThumbsUp

 Having trouble protecting your user accounts?
 In this guide, we’ll see why accounts are targeted, how fraudsters acquire them, and, of course, which steps you should take to secure them.

-This is your complete guide to understanding and preventing account takeover (ATO) attacks.
+This is your complete guide to understanding and detecting account takeover (ATO) fraud in your business.

 What Is Account Takeover Fraud?